Princess Madeleine, Duchess of Hälsingland and Gästrikland

 Princess Madeleine of Sweden, Duchess of Hälsingland and Gästrikland (Madeleine Thérèse Amelie Josephine; born 10 June 1982) is the second daughter and youngest child of King Carl XVI Gustaf and Queen Silvia.
-Upon her birth, she was third in line of succession to the Swedish throne, currently she is eighth.
+Upon her birth, she was third in line of succession to the Swedish throne; currently, she is ninth.
 Princess Madeleine is married to British-American financier Christopher O'Neill.
 They have three children, Princess Leonore, Prince Nicolas and Princess Adrienne.

 Early life

 Madeleine was born on 10 June 1982 at 19:05 CEST at Drottningholm Palace and is a member of the Swedish royal family from the House of Bernadotte.
-She was christened at The Royal Palace Church on 31 August 1982, her godparents being her father's maternal cousin the Hereditary Prince of Saxe-Coburg and Gotha, her maternal uncle Walther L. Sommerlath, her father's paternal cousin Princess Benedikte of Denmark, and her paternal aunt Princess Christina, Mrs Magnuson.
+She was christened at The Royal Palace Church on 31 August 1982, her godparents being her father's maternal cousin the Hereditary Prince of Saxe-Coburg and Gotha, her maternal uncle Walther L. Sommerlath, her father's paternal cousin Princess Benedikte of Denmark, and her paternal aunt Princess Christina, Mrs. Magnuson.
 Madeleine was given the honorary title of Duchess of Hälsingland and Gästrikland.
 It was the first time since the early 17th century (when such titles were still more than honorary) that a Swedish ducal title included more than one province.
 Both Hälsingland and Gästrikland are encompassed by Gävleborg County.

 Education

 From 1985 to 1989, Madeleine began her education at Västerled Parish Pre-School.
 In the autumn of 1989, she entered Smedslättsskolan in Bromma, attending at the junior level.
 For the intermediate level, she proceeded to Carlssons School in Stockholm, and then went on to Enskilda Gymnasiet in Stockholm, which she attended at the senior level.
 She also completed upper secondary school at Enskilda, from which she graduated in 2001.
 During the autumn of 2001, she lived in London, where she studied English.
 In the spring of 2002, she took a basic module in Introduction to Swedish Law and studied for the European Computer Driving Licence.
 In January 2003, she enrolled at the Stockholm University where she began studies in art history.
 She took 60 Swedish academic units in this subject (two semesters).
 In the autumn of 2004, she began a course in ethnology at the same university.
 She speaks English, German and Swedish fluently, and also intermediate-level French.
 She graduated 23 January 2006 with a Bachelor of Arts in art history, ethnology and modern history.
-During 2007, she studied child psychology at University of Stockholm.
+During 2007, she studied child psychology at Stockholm University.

 Leisure pursuits

 Madeleine is an enthusiastic equestrian.
 She has owned horses (which were stabled at the Royal Stables) and competed in showjumping under the name "Anna Svensson".
 She also enjoys skiing, and is interested in theatre, dance and art.
-In recognition of her age of majority in 2001, a scholarship fund was created in her name by the Gävleborg province, which comprises her duchies of Hälsingland and Gästrikland.
+In recognition of her age of majority in 2001, a scholarship fund was created in her name by the Gävleborg County, which comprises her duchies of Hälsingland and Gästrikland.
 It encourages and supports young people involved in horse riding.
 In 2001, Madeleine first distributed such awards as 'Pony Rider of the Year with trainer in Gävleborg' and 'Gold Rider'.